-When a mobility deficit is recorded on OASIS D’s M1860 is physical therapy always indicated?
+When a mobility deficit is recorded on OASIS’s M1860 is physical therapy always indicated?

-Elimination of OASIS D Therapy Threshold Creates Reimbursement Restrictions
+Elimination of OASIS Therapy Threshold Created Reimbursement Restrictions

-As of January 1, 2020, home health agencies can no longer establish a number of therapy visits that they know will be reimbursed by Medicare.
-HHAs that provide therapy now must determine if therapy will be provided at the expense of other services such as skilled nursing or home health aide.
+When PDGM became effective back in January 2020, home health agencies could no longer establish a number of therapy visits they know would be reimbursed by Medicare.
+HHAs providing therapy now determine if therapy will be provided at the expense of other services such as skilled nursing or home health aide.

 Consequentially it’s more important – than ever – to have some parameters by which an HHA will provide therapy – or not.
 Since providing therapy is often done at the expense of other services (typically the cost of therapy is more than nursing or home health aide) it’s important to have some ‘ground rules’ for providing therapy to make sure its benefiting the patient and allowing the Agency to still make a profit on the episode.